 Astronomical (star-gazing) Telescopes are not as simple as spotting scopes so we have produced this guide to help you in your buying decision.

 The most important specification of any telescope is the aperture (objective) which is the diameter of the main lens or mirror of the telescope.
-More aperture makes for a brighter image but bear in mind that on most nights the detail you can see will be limited by atmospheric conditions.
+The bigger the diameter the more light they collect.

 Magnification is not important for astronomy but can be calculated by simply dividing the focal length of the telescope by the focal length of the eyepiece.
 The addition of a Barlow Lens can increase the magnification.
 The “highest practical power” is calculated using the shortest eyepiece supplied in the box.